Hakoah Sydney City East FC: NSW State League return

-Since 1988 to the present, Sydney City have competed in the NSW State League North Conference in the NSW State Leagues.
-Recently, they have moved up through the New South Wales football ranks and have been promoted rapidly.
+Since 1988 Sydney City has competed in the NSW State League North Conference in the NSW State Leagues.
+In the 2010s, it moved up through the New South Wales football ranks and have been promoted rapidly.
 In 2014 Hakoah were in NSW's 3rd division (State League 1) and won the Premiership and Grand Final Championship trophies which culminated in winning the Club Championship crown and gaining promotion to the (national premier leagues NSW2), eventually almost replicating that season in 2015, once again winning promotion, this time into the top tier in NSW.
 In 2012 they also won the double as State League Division Two Premiers and Grand Final Champions under the Hakoah FC banner playing out of Hensley Athletic Field.

-They have been in the National Premier Leagues NSW since the 2016 season.
+They returned to the National Premier Leagues NSW in the 2016 season, only to be relegated 3 seasons later in 2019.